MYSOLEAS/laravel-soleaspay-plugin/README.md

 * __currency__ ;
 * __order_id__ ;

-To do this you must include the Packagesopay class in your file to be able to use our function __processPayment(service,wallet,amount,currency,order_id)__ and retrieve the response of the operation.
+To do this use the function __processPayment(service,wallet,amount,currency,order_id)__ and retrieve the response of the operation.
 Here is a usage pattern :

 ```php
 <?php